Bringing you home to yourself

 Winner of the Best Business Minds Book Award 2024

 This award-winning book brings together years of leadership research, executive experience, and human insight to show how humility transforms the way people lead.
-It offers a practical, deeply humane model for creating organizations where people feel respected, engaged, and able to thrive.
+It offers a practical, deeply humane model for creating organizations where people feel respected, engaged, and able to contribute at their best.
+If you're curious how the inner work of staying yourself translates into leadership practice, this book is the foundation.

 Speaking & Workshops

-I work with companies, conferences, and leadership teams to explore what relational courage looks like in real organizational life.
-My talks and workshops focus on presence under pressure, the discipline of boundaries, navigating repair, and building cultures where people can bring both competence and humanity to the work.
+I work with companies, conferences, and leadership teams to explore what it looks like to lead with presence, boundaries, and genuine humanity.
+My talks and workshops address presence under pressure, the discipline of discernment, navigating repair, and building cultures where people can bring both competence and character to the work.
+If your organization is seeking a more grounded and connected way to lead together, I'd love to talk.

 Contact